This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 For most people infected with the TBE virus, there are no symptoms but if there are, they usually appear up to 2 weeks after being bitten and follow 2 phases:6

-2nd Phase: Involving the neurological system with symptoms of meningitis and/or encephalitis
+2nd Phase: Involving the neurological system with symptoms of meningitis and/or encephalitis.
+High fever, headache, fatigue, nausea, vomiting and vertigo.

 Most people infected recover fully, but 35 to 58% of people with TBE develop post-encephalitic syndrome (PES), which causes serious long-term complications including paralysis.6

-TBE has a mortality rate of 0.5-2% - this means that up to 1 in every 50 people who develop symptoms of TBE will die from the infection.7
+The European TBE subtype has a mortality rate of 0.5-2% - this means that up to 1 in every 50 people who develop symptoms upon contracting this subtype of TBE will die from this infection.
+The Siberian subtype is associated with a mortality rate of 1-3% and the Far Eastern subtype has mortality rates of up to 35%.

 Exposure- if the individual has been exposed to risk factors related to TBE transmission such as their outdoor activities, travel and vaccination history.3,8